After Completion of Endodontic Treatment

 Are You Experiencing Pain in Your Tooth or Gums?

 These are symptoms of infected pulp.
 Drs.
-Parry and Levine can perform a Root Canal to treat the infected pulp and save your natural teeth!
+Parry, Levine and Ek can perform a Root Canal to treat the infected pulp and save your natural teeth!

 Are There Any Potential Problems After Treatment?